InesMeunier/ece-webtech-2021-fall/courses/webtech/modules/06.oauth/index.md

 * Not for authentication
 * Not for federation
-* Not really for authorisation
+* Not really for authorization
 * For delegation

 ## OpenID Connect